Community Camp at Camp Belzer

 When is Community Camp held?

-Sessions last Monday-Thursday 8:15 am - 4 pm, and Friday 12:30-5:30 pm, after which families are encouraged to participate in the family dinner and campfire program.
-Extended programming is available Monday through Thursday until 5:30 pm, for $30/week.
+There are three week-long sessions during the summer of 2018.
+During Sessions 2 & 3, hours are Monday through Thursday 8:15 am - 4 pm, and Friday 12:30 - 5:30 pm, after which families are encouraged to participate in the family dinner (available to purchase or bring a picnic) and campfire program.
+Extended programming is available Monday through Thursday until 5:30 pm, for an additional $30/week.

 Where is Community Camp held?